 Unit tests are almost always contained within the src directory.

-- The convention is to create a submodule named tests annotated with # [cfg(test)] for every module you want to test - Recall that #[cfg(test)] attribute on items will only compile those items when running cargo test, and not cargo build - Prevents deploying extra code in production that is only used for testing
+- The convention is to create submodules named tests for every module you want to test - Make sure to add the attribute #[cfg(test)] ! - Prevents deploying extra code in production that is only used for testing

 Testing Private Functions